top of page

 Although augury initially pertains to bird flight it's later used to describe all divination practices or interpretation of omens.
 Ornithomancy can be spontaneous, or the result of a formal consultation.

 Depending on the birds, auspice readings are favorable or unfavorable (auspicious or inauspicious).
-Not all augurs act in the interests of the parties involved, particularly if the right motivation is provided, but that's nothing new.
+Not all augurs act in the interests of the parties involved, particularly with the right motivation.
+The Romans are firm believers in bad omens and prophecy even in politics.

 Besides interpretation of bird behavior, augurs have other skills.
 Augury can be done through any animal movements.
 Augurs divine from thunder and lightning, or make prophecies based on wind direction or unusual events.
 Diviners also cast the bones, dice, or use astrology.